Micord/ng-chat/README.md

 * [persistWindowsState]{boolean}: Saves the state of current open windows on the local storage.
 Default is true.
 * [browserNotificationsEnabled]{boolean}: Enables browser notifications on received messages.
 Default is true.
 * [browserNotificationIconSource]{string}: Source URL of the icon displayed on the browser notification.
 Default is a RAW github PNG content from ng-chat repository.
-* [maximizeWindowOnNewMessage]{boolean}: If set to false new chat windows will render as collapsed when receiving new messages.
-Default is true.
-* [hideFriendsList]{boolean}: Hides the friends list.
+* [showFriendsList]{boolean}: Shows the friends list.
 Chat windows can still be opened, closed and toggled by using `IChatController`.
-Default is false.
-* [hideFriendsListOnUnsupportedViewport]{boolean}: Hides the friends list if there isn't enough space for at least one chat window on the current viewport.
 Default is true.
 * [fileUploadAdapter]{IFileUploadAdapter}: Your custom implementation of IFileUploadAdapter for file uploads.
-* [fileUploadUrl]{string}: Defines a valid CORS enabled URL that can process a request form file and return a `FileMessage` for the destinatary user.
 * [theme]{ng-chat/core/theme.enum:Theme}: Defines the styling theme.
 There is a light (default) and a dark theme available.
 You can also supply this as a string.
 * [customTheme]{string}: Source URL of the stylesheet asset to use for custom CSS styles.
 Works with assets relative to the project using ng-chat.
 * [showMessageDate]{boolean}: Shows the date in which a message was sent.
 Default is true.
 * [messageDatePipeFormat]{string}: The format for the pipe that is used when rendering the date in which a message was sent.
 Default is "short".
-* [groupAdapter]{IChatGroupAdapter}: A group adapter implementation to enable group chat.
 * [isViewportOnMobileEnabled]{boolean}: Allow ng-chat to render and be displayed on mobile devices.
 Default is false.

 __Localization__